 Transfer QB Jarrett Stidham shines in Auburn spring game

-Auburn quarterback Malik Willis runs while defender Stephen Roberts defends in the first half of Auburn's NCAA college football spring game on Saturday, April 8, 2017 in Auburn, Ala.
+Auburn quarterback Jarrett Stidham makes a throw in the first half of Auburn's NCAA college football spring game on Saturday, April 8, 2017 in Auburn, Ala.
 Auburn quarterback Jarrett Stidham makes a throw in the first half of Auburn's NCAA college football spring game on Saturday, April 8, 2017 in Auburn, Ala.

 Add your comments below